42yeah/Frame/content/blog/recon3d_day_2/index.md

 ## Input Data

 Before that though, we need a dataset.
-I am using my own dataset here, a statue of the famed physicist Yang Chen-Ning in front of my school library.
+I am using my own dataset here, a statue of the renowned physicist Yang Chen-Ning in front of my school library.
 You can get it [here](https://42yeah.github.io/FPDR).
 Or, if you are not a big fan of him (who isn't?), you can use [royshil/SfM-Toy-Library's Crazyhorse dataset](https://github.com/royshil/SfM-Toy-Library/tree/master/dataset/crazyhorse).
 Or, you can just make it yourself.
 Just take photos of the same object at slightly varying angles.
 After that, we can finally begin.

 ## SfM